kasper-piskorski/docs/pages/documentation/4-querying-with-graql/delete-queries.md

 folder: documentation
 ---

 A delete query will delete the specified [variable patterns](#variable-patterns) for every result of the [match query](match-queries.html).
 If a variable pattern indicates just a variable, then the whole concept will be deleted.
 If it is more specific (such as indicating the `id` or `isa`) it will only delete the specified properties.

+To follow along, or experiment further, with the examples given below, please load the *basic-genealogy.gql* file, which can be found in the *examples* directory of the Grakn installation zip, or on [Github]().

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell1" data-toggle="tab">Graql</a></li>
     <li><a href="#java1" data-toggle="tab">Java</a></li>